by Geoffrey Chaucer

 to access these navigation links.
 The blue/purple, underlined reference-links on this page are listed on the second page of this printout.]

-Each line of The General Prologue will be presented in three formats on the video, one under the other.
-The first line will be in the prologue's Middle English spelling.
-The second line will act as a Pronunciation Guide, to help you to sort out the syllabication.
+Each line of The General Prologue will be presented in three formats on the video you will see—one under the other.
+The first format-line will be in the prologue’s Middle English spelling.
+The second format-line will act as a Pronunciation Guide—to help you to sort out the syllabication of the first format-line.
 (There is a Pronunciation Guide above the video to help you in this regard.)
-The third line on the video will give you a rough Modern English translation of the first, Middle English line.
+The third format-line on the video will give you a rough Modern English translation of the first Middle English format-line spelling.

-This three-line format is repeated in more detail on the “Lines x-x” pages, where additional information about each pair of rhyming lines (as well as a Pronunciation Guide on each page) will aid you in familiarizing yourself with the gobbledygook-sounding words that comprise the Middle English language.
+This three-line format in the video is repeated in more detail on the “Lines x-x” pages, where additional information about each pair of rhyming lines (and the Pronunciation Guide on each page) will aid you in familiarizing yourself with the unfamiliar-sounding words that comprise the Middle English language.

-Below the “Video 1-18” link, there are 9 other links (Lines 1-2, Lines 3-4, etc.) that you can choose from to see and hear the 9 pairs of rhyming lines that comprise the first 18 lines of The General Prologue.
+Below the “Video 1-18” button there are 9 other buttons (for Lines 1-2, Lines 3-4, etc.) that you can choose from to see and hear the 9-pairs of rhyming lines that comprise the first 18-lines of The General Prologue.
 Each pair of these rhyming lines is called a couplet.

 A special thanks to Colonel S. Alan Baragona, Professor of English at the Virginia Military Institute.